-Cascadia High Speed Rail Company’s mission is to design, secure funding, and develop an economically feasible high-speed intercity, commuter, and freight parcel rail corridor in the Pacific Northwest.
-The goal for the 413-mile, electrified, double-track Cascadia High Speed Rail corridor between Eugene, Oregon, and Vancouver, BC, will be the ultimate transportation system for on-time delivery.
+The mission of Cascadia High Speed Rail Company™ is to design, secure funding, and develop an economically feasible high-speed intercity, commuter and freight parcel rail corridor in the Pacific Northwest.
+The goal for the 413-mile, electrified, double track Cascadia High Speed Rail (CHSR) corridor, between Eugene, Oregon and Vancouver, BC, will be the ultimate transportation system for on-time delivery.
 CHSR will deliver passengers and parcels in a fraction of the time compared to other ground transportation modes.
-CHSR will not only be a new, innovative, and disruptive transportation system but will be developed to the highest safety standards set by the Federal Rail Administration (FRA).
-CHSR will provide an unmatched catalyst for developing new environmentally focused, livable town centers at mixed-use station hubs.
-These hubs will be connected to other corridors for light rail, streetcar, buses, autos, water taxis, bikeways, and pedestrians.
-CHSR will offer the ultimate customer experience and safety for business, commuters, and leisure passengers.
-The intended result is to provide society with a choice to live in a progressive community with a well-connected variety of transportation options that induces job growth via the construction and use of new residences, retail businesses, and entertainment centers.
+CHSR will not only be a new, innovative, and disruptive transportation system, but will be developed to the highest safety standards set by the Federal Rail Administration (FRA).
+CHSR will provide an unmatched catalyst for the development of new environmentally-focused, livable town centers at the mixed-use station hubs.
+These hubs will be connected to other corridors for light rail, streetcar, buses, autos, water taxis, bikeways and pedestrians.
+For business, commuters, and leisure passengers, CHSR will offer the ultimate customer experience and safety.
+The intended result is to provide society a choice to live in a progressive community with a well-connected variety of transportation options that induces job growth via construction and use of new residences, retail businesses, offices and entertainment centers.
 The future is now to build a more equitable environment.

-3. 2006-2022, Technical Expert Rudy Niederer, studied and designed CHSR corridor and station location options with assistance from Brad Perkins.
+- 2006-2022, Technical Expert, Rudy Niederer, studied and designed CHSR corridor and station location options with assistance by Brad Perkins.

-6. April 2018 Ankrom Moisan Architects completed four CHSR Station Area Development Scenarios for the Portland Rose Quarter, Vancouver WA waterfront, Tacoma Dome and Seattle Central I-5 Link Commuter Train locations.
+- April 2018 Ankrom Moison Architects completed four CHSR Station Area Development Scenarios for the Portland Rose Quarter, Vancouver WA Waterfront, Tacoma Dome and Seattle Central I-5 Link Commuter Train location.

-6. January 2022, TEMS completed the Tier 1 Environmental Impact Statement Study between Portland and Seattle, which has been submitted to the Federal Railroad Administration (FRA) and Federal Highway Administration (FHWA).
-CHSR Company is now prepared to secure private/public partnership funding to initiate the Tier 2 Environmental Impact Statement Study.
+- January 2022 TEMS completed the Tier 1 Environmental Impact Statement Study between Portland and Seattle, which has been submitted to the Federal Railroad Administration (FRA) and Federal Highway Administration (FHWA).
+CHSR Company is now prepared to secure private/public partnership funding to complete the Tier 2 Environmental Impact Statement Study.

-7. In April 2023, TEMS completed the CHSR Economic Feasibility Study or Business Prospectus update to stimulate investment by Amazon and/or FedEx, UPS, and lease the CHSR corridor.
+- April 2023 TEMS completed the update to the CHSR Economic Feasibility Study or Business Prospectus to stimulate investment by Amazon and/or FedEx, UPS, who will then lease the CHSR corridor.

 THE FUTURE IS NOW